CyberCRI/RedWire/README.md

   - Composable actions- a single action is folded into a foreach action?
 - Should action be able to create/remove other actions on the fly?
 - Should assets have a tree layout?
+- Should whitespace be significant in Booyah format?
+  - Pros: Looks pretty.
+Less verbose.
+Forces consistant indentation practices
+  - Cons: Spaces vs. tabs.
+Editors may not show whitespace.
+No single line expressions.
+Confusing in some multi-line cases.

 Findings